 · Operate well in a support role (not the center of attention)

 · Take pride in refining their craft

-I’m launching a complete online course that will show you how to become a technical writer by improving core skills, developing a portfolio, enhancing your résumé, and marketing yourself online.
+I am offering a complete online course that will show you how to become a technical writer by improving core skills, developing a portfolio, enhancing your résumé, and marketing yourself online.

-Visit Become Technical Writer for details.
+Visit Make Money Technical Writing for details.